Correr-Zhou/OmniShow/README.md

 ├── run_infer/                      # Inference entrypoint and example launcher script.
 │   ├── infer_omnishow_wan.py
 │   └── infer_omnishow_wan.sh
+├── evaluation/                     # HOIVG-Bench evaluation pipeline and vendored metric adapters.
 ├── download_weights.sh             # Downloads Wan, tokenizer, and audio encoder weights.
 ├── download_data.sh                # Downloads the OmniShow example dataset.
 ├── requirements.txt                # Python dependencies used by the release.
 └── README.md                       # Project overview and usage instructions.
 ```

+## 📊 Evaluation

+The `evaluation/` folder provides the HOIVG-Bench evaluation pipeline.
+It runs the selected metric families with separate evaluator environments and merges the results into a unified `final_report.csv`.
+For environment setup, checkpoint preparation, input format, and usage commands, please see the [evaluation README](evaluation/README.md).

 ## ⚖️ Ethics